 In the world of leasing agreements, there can be some confusion when it comes to the terminology used by attorneys and accountants.
 One such term is the “lease commencement date.”
 While attorneys may interpret it as a specified date within the contract, accountants view it differently.
 In this blog post, we will explore the disparity in meaning between the lease commencement date for attorneys and accountants.
-Additionally, we will discuss the distinction between the lease start date and the move-in date, as well as the significance of the lease accounting effective date.
+Additionally, we will discuss the differences between the lease commencement date versus the lease effective date, lease inception date, and the move-in date.

-A lease commencement date is the specific date on which a lease agreement becomes effective, and the tenant takes possession of the leased property.
+A lease commencement date is the date when the tenant takes possession of the leased property.
 It marks the beginning of the lease term during which the tenant has the right to occupy and use the property, while the landlord is obligated to provide possession of the premises as agreed upon in the lease.

 For attorneys, the lease commencement date is a date defined within the leasing contract.
 It could be the date on which the contract was signed, or some other predetermined effective date specified in the agreement.
 This date holds legal significance and serves as a reference point for various contractual obligations and rights.